wstalcup/wstalcup.github.io/Chapter-22-The-Kindling.md

 _What do you think this meeting’s about, that there was such a need for urgency._ Sycamore asked as he set off towards the center of the camp at a brisk pace.

 _Do not forget the purpose of this army, Sycamore.
 This is no simple stroll on the countryside._ Sycamore swallowed, picking up his pace a bit as violent possibilities danced in his brain.
-He thought back to Marrow’s words.
+He had expected, had hoped that the army would avoid battle until they left to rescue their clan.
+But if the Magus was right, and battle was to come, they would do their duty as auxiliaries of the army.
+His pulse quickened as he thought back to Marrow’s words.
 A burst of action, sudden and bloody.

 ------